Your Baby for Adoption?

 – How much time you would like to spend with your baby and the adoptive family?

 Your hospital plan can be as detailed as you would like.
+When placing a baby for adoption in Arizona,

-Arizona adoption laws requires you to wait at least 72 hours before giving consent to the adoption.
+adoption laws requires you to wait at least 72 hours before giving consent to the adoption.
 All adoption consents must be done in writing.
 Adoption consents can be defined as voluntarily terminating your legal parental rights and to place your baby in the care and custody of their adoptive parents.

 Step 5: Post-Adoption Support Services